Local Aberdeen Angus herds enjoy a successful trip across the Irish Sea to the world-famous Stirling Bull Sales

 Selling for 8,000gns to Charlie McCombie, Huntly, Aberdeenshire, was the second prize March 2022 born Crew Diablo Y242 TSI+38 SRI+47.
 The Crew herd’s three full brothers were sired by Idvies Eric S735, and bred from the prolific brood cow Crew Daffodil T435.

-Female trade peaked at 8,000gns, and following a 94% clearance United Auctions confirmed that 16 lots sold to level at £2,573 each.
+Female trade peaked at 8,000gns, and following a 94 per cent clearance United Auctions confirmed that 16 lots sold to level at £2,573 each.

+Jonathan and Lisa Doyle secured a bid of 8,500gns for the fourth placed Drumhill Eco Y796 TSI+48 SRI+55